 This function enables call trace for one or more functions.
-All exported functions matching the {Module, Function, Arity} argument will be concerned, but the match_spec() may further narrow down the set of function calls generating trace messages.
+All exported functions matching the {Module, Function, Arity} argument will be concerned, but the match\spec() may further narrow down the set of function calls generating trace messages.

-For a description of the match_spec() syntax, please turn to the User's guide part of the online documentation for the runtime system (erts).
-The chapter Match Specification in Erlang explains the general match specification "language".
+For a description of the match\spec() syntax, please turn to the User's guide part of the online documentation for the runtime system (erts).
+The chapter Match Specifications in Erlang explains the general match specification "language".
+The most common generic match specifications used can be found as Built-inAlias', see ltp/0 below for details.

-The Module, Function and/or Arity parts of the tuple may be specified as the atom '' which is a "wild-card" matching all modules/functions/arities.
-Note, if the Module is specified as '', the Function and Arity parts have to be specified as '' too.
+The Module, Function and/or Arity parts of the tuple may be specified as the atom '\' which is a "wild-card" matching all modules/functions/arities.
+Note, if the Module is specified as '\', the Function and Arity parts have to be specified as '\' too.
 The same holds for the Functions relation to the Arity.

-All nodes added with n/1 or tracer/0/2/3 will be affected by this call, and if Module is not '' the module will be loaded on all nodes.
+All nodes added with n/1 or tracer/3 will be affected by this call, and if Module is not '\' the module will be loaded on all nodes.

 The function returns either an error tuple or a tuple {ok, List}.
-The List consists of specifications of how many functions that matched, in the same way as the processes are presented in the return value of p/2.
+The List consists of specifications of how many functions that matched, in the same way as the processes and ports are presented in the return value of p/2.

-There may be a tuple { saved, N} in the return value, if the MatchSpec is other than [].
+There may be a tuple {saved, N} in the return value, if the MatchSpec is other than [].
 The integer N may then be used in subsequent calls to this function and will stand as an "alias" for the given expression.
 There are also a couple of built-in aliases for common expressions, see ltp/0 below for details.